usnationalarchives/social-media-strategy/pages/goal1.md

       <div id="collapse1" class="panel-collapse collapse">
         <div class="panel-body">

           <p>A dedicated social strategy and production team (“the team”) provides direction and coordination for effective messaging.
-This team works to bring staff ideas to life through research, development, design, production, project coordination, and partnerships.
-See 4.1<em> for more information about the creation of the team and the skillsets and tasks required to support a social media community across the agency.</em></p>
+This team works to bring staff ideas to life through research, development, design, production, project coordination, and partnerships. <a href="../goal4/#g1">See 4.1</a><em> for more information about the creation of the team and the skillsets and tasks required to support a social media community across the agency.</em></p>

-          <p><b>Action:</b> &nbsp;The team coaches staff content creators from our staff in how to use the content strategy to craft great stories and set success metrics that illuminate audience interests through data.</p>
+          <p><b>Action:</b> &nbsp;The team coaches staff content creators in how to use the content strategy to craft great stories and set success metrics that illuminate audience interests through data.</p>

           <p><b>Action:</b> The team creates a Digital Plan for all projects.
 The Digital Plan template functions as a checklist of best practices and is also a capsule strategy to guide each campaign and project.
 The project/content owner and the team collaborate on the plan.
 The framework helps content creators set goals and strategies, show evidence of success, and reflect on lessons learned post-project.</p>